-We use a variety of sources to collect information about meme stocks.
-Our first step is to identify which companies qualify as meme stock companies.
-We use Factiva searches and Internet queries with appropriate keywords ("meme," "retail investors," "Reddit" in conjunction with "stock" and so on), modeling our approach on the nascent financial economics literature studying the meme trading phenomenon.40 We identify the following eight companies as meme stock companies: Gamestop,41 AMC Entertainment,42 Bed Bath & Beyond,43 Blackberry,44 Express Inc.,45 Koss,46 Robinhood,47 and Vinco.48 For each (meme and non-meme) stock, we collect an array of financial and non-financial information for the time period of 2015 to 2022.
+and so on), modeling our approach on the nascent financial economics literature studying the meme trading phenomenon.47 We identify the following eight companies as meme stock companies: Gamestop,48 AMC Entertainment,49 Bed Bath & Beyond,50 Blackberry,51 Express Inc.,52 Koss,53 Robinhood,54 and Vinco.55 For meme and non-meme stocks, we collect an array of financial and non-financial information for the time period of 2015 to 2022.
 First, stock price information comes from the Center for Research in Stock Prices (CRSP).
-Firm financials (size as proxied by assets, performance (return on assets), debt ratio, and cash ratio) are collected from Compustat.
-Finally, we get data on shareholder voting at all companies for which we could find data from Institutional
+Firm financials (size as proxied by assets in millions of dollars, performance (return on assets), debt ratio, cash ratio, closing stock price at the end of the fiscal year, and market value in millions) as well as research and development and capital and capital expenditures are collected from Compustat (both in millions of dollars).
+Finally, we get data on shareholder voting at all companies for which we could find data from Institutional Shareholder Services (ISS) (formerly known as Riskmetrics).